ubershibs/odin-fb/README.md

 * Add tests to User model / expand model to include user info (non-auth related)
 * Add tests to Post model
 * Add integration tests for signed out users and users registrations
+* Set up friending with Amistad gem.
+* Add Friendships controller.
+* Add users#index page listing all users and their friendship status with current_user.
+* Add All Friends page with conditional "Pending invitations"
+* Limit newsfeed on posts#index to friends and self.

 ### To do
 * Use Omniauth to allow users to isng in with their real FB account